 Yield Strength

 From point A to B, small stress generates a large strain—the first deviation of the curve from linearity.
-If the stress is more severe, the shape is partially recovered.
+If the stress is more severe, the original shape is partially recovered.

 After the upper yield limit (B), the material loses its elasticity and enters the zone of plasticity.
 The level of stress that causes appreciable plastic deformation is called yield stress.
 Further increase in the deforming force ultimately leads to material failure.